Seanatbaked/Coding_Tips/Front-End/React-Native/README.md

 expo init AwesomeProject

 cd AwesomeProject
+npm start
+or
-npm start # you can also use: expo start
+expo start
 ```
 This will start a development server for you.